The Great Dunhuang: Part Two (episodes 13–30)

-Part Two is set in around 1900 towards the end of the Qing dynasty.
-Qin Wenming, an official from the Ministry of Works, is commissioned by the imperial court to find jade in Dunhuang.
+Part Two is set around the turn of the 20th century towards the end of the Qing dynasty.
+Qin Wenming, an official from the Ministry of Works, is commissioned to find jade in Dunhuang.
 He disappears mysteriously and leaves behind no traces.
-His lover, Chunxia, suffers from depression and becomes insane.
+His lover Chunxia suffers from depression after his disappearance and loses her sanity.

-Qin's twin brother, Qin Wenyu, travels to Dunhuang in search of his brother but finds himself caught in a deceptive plot.
-He is determined to unravel the mystery behind his brother's disappearance and decides to remain there.
-At the same time, he relies on Magistrate Yan of Dunhuang for help.
-He also befriends Feng Dagang, a camel trader, and Wang Youxiang, a craftsman, and Wang's daughter Xinghua.
-He encounters a female bandit chief, Honglian, and his brother's lover Chunxia, who recovers after mistaking him for his missing brother.
-With assistance from his companions, Qin makes a startling discovery that the clue to his brother's disappearance lies in a piece of a Buddhist sutra that his brother had left behind for him.
+Qin's twin brother, Qin Wenyu, travels to Dunhuang in search of his brother and discovers a conspiracy.
+He is determined to unravel the mystery behind his brother's disappearance so remains there, relying on the local magistrate for help.
+He also befriends the camel trader Feng Dagang, the craftsman Wang Youxiang, and Wang's daughter Xinghua.
+He encounters a bandit chief Honglian and Chunxia, who recovers after mistaking him for his brother.
+With assistance from his companions, Qin makes a startling discovery that the clue to his brother's disappearance lies in a piece of a Buddhist sutra left behind by his brother.
 He concludes that the sutra is an ancient artefact from Dunhuang and believes that there is something hidden in the oasis city.

-In the meantime, two British explorers, Baker and John, arrive in Dunhuang to hunt for treasure.
+In the meantime, two British explorers arrive in Dunhuang to hunt for treasure.
 The magistrate denies them permission to carry out their activities.
 An earthquake occurs and the Buddhist manuscripts concealed in the Mogao Caves are revealed.
-A greedy priest, after being bribed by Baker and John, allows them to steal the manuscripts, which are regarded as national treasure, and escape from Dunhuang.
-Qin is steadfast in his belief that the manuscripts be retrieved so he urges the magistrate to send his men to arrest the thieves.
-Just then, they receive news that the Eight-Nation Alliance has occupied Beijing, and the Qing government has agreed to peace talks.
-The magistrate switches sides and becomes friendly towards the British explorers, even allowing them to leave with the treasure.
+The explorers bribe a corrupt priest to allow them to steal the manuscripts and leave Dunhuang.
+Qin sees the manuscripts as national treasures to be protected, so he urges the magistrate to arrest the explorers.
+Just then, news arrives in Dunhuang about the Eight-Nation Alliance's occupation of Beijing and the Qing government's agreement to peace talks.
+The magistrate switches sides and becomes friendly towards the British explorers, even allowing them to leave with the manuscripts.

-Qin is disappointed with the magistrate's decision so he decides to take matters into his own hands.
-While bringing his friends with him in pursuit of Baker and John, they fall into an ambush laid by the magistrate and his men, who intend to capture Honglian and claim the bounty on her head.
+Disappointed with the magistrate's decision, Qin decides to take matters into his own hands, taking along his friends with him to hunt down the explorers and retrieve the manuscripts.
+They fall into an ambush laid by the magistrate and his men, who intend to capture Honglian and claim the bounty on her head.
 Chunxia sacrifices herself to save Honglian; Qin, Honglian, Feng and their companions are killed by the magistrate's men.
-The national treasure from Dunhuang falls into the hands of Baker and John.
+The manuscripts ultimately end up the hands of the British.